Physical Therapy Treatments For Tennis Elbow

 Physical Therapy Treatments For Tennis Elbow | Capitol Physical Therapy | Washington DC Physical Therapists

-Tennis elbow is a condition that can affect anyone.
+Tennis elbow is a condition that’s commonly associated with sports injuries.

 Even something as typical as carrying your groceries home without using the muscles in your body properly can trigger it.